Alec Baldwin Trump Impersonation Credit Goes To Lorne Michaels

 This is also the case with the choice to have Melissa McCarthy to play Press Secretary Sean Spicer and even having Larry David play Bernie Sanders early on during the presidential campaign.

-Since Donald Trump became president, many television comics, hosts and shows have publicly praised the fact that he is now the Commander-In-Chief as it gives them plenty of job security to continue to churn out parodies every night.
+Since Donald Trump became president, many television comics, hosts, and shows have found a silver lining in the fact that he is now the commander-in-chief as it gives them plenty of job security to continue to churn out parodies every night.

 While many in the media have predicted that the controversial figure would become more presidential, those expectations have been dashed with incendiary attacks from “number 45” via Twitter against his opposition, including Alec Baldwin and SNL for the bit.